 Nature and Cognition

 The idea that nature is good for people is not exactly novel.
-For centuries, philosophers, artists and writers have extolled the virtues of nature on the human mind.
-According to the beloved Utah author Edward Abbey, “Wilderness is not a luxury but a necessity of the human spirit, and as vital to our lives as water and good bread.”
+For centuries, indigenous leaders, philosophers, artists and writers have extolled the virtues of nature on the human mind.
 In recent decades, a body of scientific evidence has emerged suggesting that there are indeed many cognitive benefits to interacting with nature, including a study published by our lab demonstrating that time outside boosts creativity.
 My colleagues and I have recently begun measuring neurophysiological correlates of “the nature effect” using electroencephalography (EEG).
 We have recently conducted several studies documenting changes in the brain when participants are in nature.
 We have found preliminary evidence that spending time in nature may restore depleted attentional resources in the brain!
 (Though there is much work to be done to qualify this as a specific-to-nature effect).
 Additionally, we have completed studies examining how stress and physiological measures of stress change in nature (see Scott et al., 2020 & 2021 listed below).